Sketching sparse low-rank matrices with near-optimal sample- and time-complexity using message passing: Baseline sketching scheme and recovery algorithm

 If $\abs{y_{(2j-1)}}=\abs{y_{(2j)}}$ and the estimated index $\hat{\ell}$ takes an integer value in $\left[\tn \right]$, the algorithm declares $\by_j$ a singleton and the $\hat{\ell}$-th entry of $\bx$ as $\hat{x}_{\hat{\ell}}$.
 The algorithm declares $\by_j$ a multiton if it is found to be neither a zeroton nor a singleton.

+Note that when the target signal matrix is complex-valued, the linear measurements in a bin may be all-zero even when the matrix entries involved in the bin are not all zeros.
+Therefore, one way to tackle complex signal matrices would be to measure and recover their real and imaginary parts separately using the proposed scheme.

 Let $t\in \nonNegInt$ denote the iteration number and let $\mc{S}(t)$ be the set of singletons at time $t$.
 At $t=0$, the algorithm identifies the initial set of singletons $\mc{S}(0)$ among the $\nBins$ bins.
 Then at each $t \ge 1$, the algorithm picks a singleton uniformly at random from $\mc{S}(t-1)$, and recovers the support of $\bx$ underlying the singleton using the index-value pair $(\hat{\ell}, \hat{x}_{\hat{\ell}})$ in \eqref{eq:noiseless_singleton_test}.
 The algorithm then subtracts (or `peels off') the contribution of the $\hat{\ell}$-th entry of $\bx$ from each of the $d$ bins the entry is involved in, re-categorizes these bins, and updates the set of singletons to include any new singletons created by the peeling of the $\hat{\ell}$-th entry.
 The updated set is $\mc{S}(t)$.
 The algorithm continues until singletons run out, i.e., when $\mc{S}(t) = \emptyset$.
+The pseudocode for stage A is provided in Algorithm \ref{alg:nl_stage_A} below, with line 11 providing the formula for each peeling step.

 It is useful to visualize the peeling algorithm using a bipartite graph constructed from the parity check matrix $\bH \in \{0,1\}^{\nBins \times \tn}$ (which was used to define the sketching matrix $\bB$).
 As shown in Fig. \ref{subfig:pruned_graph_1A_t=0}, the $\tk=\binom{k}{2}+k$ left nodes correspond to the unknown nonzero entries in $\bX$ at $t=0$, and the $R$ right nodes correspond to the bins.
 Each left node connects to $d$ distinct right nodes.
 The left nodes connected to each right node (bin) are those that appear in the linear constraints defining the bin.
 We call Fig. \ref{subfig:pruned_graph_1A_t=0} a `pruned' graph as we have removed the left nodes detected to be zeros (via zeroton bins).
 As illustrated in Figs. \ref{subfig:pruned_graph_1A_t=1} and \ref{subfig:pruned_graph_1A_t=2}, the algorithm first recovers and peels off ${X}_{24}$ from the singleton $\by_7$ at $t=1$.
 This creates a singleton $\by_6$ from which ${X}_{44}$ is recovered and peeled off at $t=2$.
 The algorithm terminates at $t=2$ as there are no more singletons.